Double bedroom with en suite bathroom, with direct access to main terrace and pool area

 Air conditioning and fan cooling in every room

-COCO-MAT mattresses made using natural materials
+COCO-MAT mattresses and pillows made using natural materials

 Luxurious linen and towels

 Hairdryers in every bathroom